linkerd/website/linkerd.io/content/2/architecture/_index.md

 and provides the data used by the CLI, dashboard and Grafana.

 The proxy exposes a `/metrics` endpoint for Prometheus to scrape on port 4191.
 This is scraped every 10 seconds.
-These metrics are them available to all the other Linkerd components, such as the CLI and dashboard.
+These metrics are then available to all the other Linkerd components, such as the CLI and dashboard.

 {{< fig src="/images/architecture/prometheus.svg" title="Metrics Collection" >}}